malvikasharan/software_writing_skills_potsdam/Novice_Unix_Shell_handout.md

     $ rm -r second_folder/

 rm * will remove all the files in the current working directory.
-There is no trash bin in unix shell, which means if you delete a file or a folder, it is deleted forever and can not be restored.
+There is no trash bin in Unix shell, which means if you delete a file or a folder, it is deleted forever and cannot be restored.

 These were the basic Unix shell commands.
 In the beginning you will have many questions about what does a command do, what are flags that can be used with a command etc. An important command man (stands for manual) can be used understand each commands in detail.
 For example, to get the documentation of ls command: